Numerical Methods

 Hybrid FVM

 This discretization scheme overcomes the limitations of the standard TPFA on non K-orthogonal meshes.
 The hybrid finite-volume scheme–equivalent to the well-known hybrid Mimetic Finite Difference (MFD) scheme–remains consistent with the pressure equation even when the mesh does not satisfy the K-orthogonality condition.
-This numerical scheme is currently implemented in the SinglePhaseHybridFVM solver.

 The hybrid FVM scheme uses both cell-centered and face-centered pressure degrees of freedom.
 The one-sided face flux, , at face of cell is computed as: